PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 -----------------------------------------

-To start the analysis, click on “Analysis” / “Calculate mutual information...” in the main menu, and then follow these steps:
+To start the analysis, click on “Analysis” / “Calculate mutual information...” in the main menu.
+The choice between the two algorithms depends on the setting of **Domain**.
+The default is *ordered pair pMI* and choosing “set domain to word” switches to the **unordered** *word-internal co-occurrence pMI*.
+Follow these steps:

 1. **Bigram**: Click on the “Add bigram” button in the “Mutual Information” dialogue box.
 A new window will open with an inventory of all